duongqtran2911/diffq_research/examples/cifar/Report.md

 does one model has the best tradeoff all the time? -> why this model is special?

 - compare the before vs after compression accuracy too

+* REPORT

+1. Motivation: why DiffQ? why quantization?

+2. What's happening with DiffQ? process/logic? flow chart?
+  => questions: what do we want to understand?
+  + is bit ratio ~ model size ratio? eg. ResNet: 42.7 -> 2.7 for all bits quant values
+  + how the algorithm is implemented in the lib? explain the code
+  + contribute to the open source library? by giving the explanation of the diffQ (explanation, flow chart, how lib is implemented, ...)?

+3. Analysis of performance: acc vs model size, acc vs quant precision -> tradeoff?
+  + how general is the DiffQ method on new methods?
+    => several do not work
+  + training cost? what's the cost of obtaining the quantized model?
+    1 training loop takes how long? latency benchmarking in pytorch

+4. What I learned & difficulties